waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Emergency Switch (20, 11): ON.

 # Current Strategy: Rescue Director
 - Warehouse Search Start: Turn 11000.
-Current Turn: 11021.
+Current Turn: 11022.
-- Method: Clear the western corridor (Col 1-4), loop through Row 1-3 to Col 6-7 corridor.
+- Method: Navigate east through the gap at (8, 12-13) to reach the central warehouse area.
-- Method: Navigate south to (6, 12-13), then east through the gap at (8, 12-15) to access the central warehouse floor.
+- Method: Interact with the Gentleman at (12, 8) and collect the item at (13, 9).
 - Method: Systematically engage all Rocket personnel to clear the path to the real Director.
 - Tactical: Gneiss (Lv41) leads with Rollout against Flying/Poison/Fire; Calcifer (Lv44) counters Grass.